Code-Institute-Submissions/ms1_overuse_injuries/README.md

 <img src="wireframe/ms1_wireframe.jpg" width="400" height="200">

-The initial design for the web site was to have the large link button and associated images in alternative display in other rows, however the implementation is yet to made.
+The initial design for the web site was to have the large link buttons and associated images in alternative display in every other rows, however the implementation is yet to made.

 ## Technologies Used

-Html5 and CSS3 including CSS grid and Bootstrap feature
+  This web site is created using HTML5 and CSS3, and some bootstrap features include JavaScript.

+## Testing

-## Validator Testing
+  * Validator Testing

     * No errors were returned when passing through the official [W3C validator]("https://validator.w3.org/")

     * No errors were found when passing through the official [(Jigsaw) validator]("https://jigsaw.w3.org/css-validator/")

-Test was carried out on different device sizes using Crome Developer tool and actual devices such as mobile phone and iPad.
+* Test was carried out on different device sizes using Crome Developer tool and actual devices such as mobile phone and iPad.

 ## Unfixed Bugs

----------NEED TO FILL OUT------------
+Socail network icons are slightly pushed to the bottom of the footer in the smaller device and needs adjusting but they have not been adjusted due to limited time available at this moment.

 ## Deployment